Jelly-Pudding/VelocityGuard/README.md

 # VelocityGuard Plugin
-**VelocityGuard** is a lightweight Minecraft Paper 1.21.8 plugin designed to prevent extreme movement-based cheats like speed and flight.
-It uses direct packet interception for immediate detection and prevention of illegal movement.
-While it does **not** outright prevent all speed and flight cheats, it effectively stops the most extreme cases.
+**VelocityGuard** is a lightweight, lenient Minecraft Paper 1.21.8 plugin focused on preventing extreme movement (excessive speed and flight).
+It uses direct packet interception to immediately stop illegal movement spikes that cause chunk-loading lag.
+It is intentionally lenient: it will not block most cheats, but it will reliably curb the most extreme movements that harm server performance.

 ## Features
 - **Direct Detection**: Detects cheating in real-time at the packet level.
 - **Movement Blocking**: Temporarily blocks movement when violations are detected.
 - **Pattern Detection**: Identifies suspicious movement patterns.
 - **Adaptive System**: Handles knockback, boats, horses, potions, trident riptide, and special movement states (swimming, flying, elytra gliding).
+- **Optional Flight Checks**: Toggle whether to enforce anti-flight checks; keep only speed limiting if you prefer.
 - **Happy Ghast Compatible**: Fully supports players riding Happy Ghasts without triggering false flight violations.
 - **Latency Compensation**: Automatically adjusts speed checks based on player ping to prevent false positives on laggy connections.